cloudblog004/fantasticfoodies/content/en/posts/1452-steps-to-make-ultimate-healthy-chicken-salad.md

 ##### Steps to make Healthy Chicken Salad:

 1. Mix yogurt, grapes, apples, and nuts.
-1. Combine chicken &amp; yogurt mixture and place on top of salad.
+1. Combine chicken & yogurt mixture and place on top of salad.
 1. Ready to serve and ENJOY!